This article should be read in conjunction with that about the 1950s and 1960s Student and Master

 Although most Triumphs, especially those destined for the home market, were fitted with a bed having a detachable gap, T-slotted apron wings and an oil-bath screwcutting gearbox that was able, at the flick of a lever, to cut 36 English pitches from 4 to 60 t.p.i. and 11 metric pitches from 0.5 to 6 mm, another, cheaper model, the "Dominion 15-inch" was also manufactured.
 This lathe lacked the T-slotted wings, the gap bed and was fitted with English screwcutting only, although with two additional pitches of 11.5 and 23 t.p.i..
 On both lathes 36 sliding feeds were available from 0.0033" to 0.048" per revolution of the spindle with the same number of surfacing feeds but at exactly half the rate (0.0015" to 0.024").
 A set of extra changewheels was available to extend this range in both directions, though in some cases, when large changewheels were fitted, the otherwise inconvenient stud-mounted cast-aluminum gear and belt-drive cover had to be left off to avoid fouling the gears.
 Later models, probably coinciding with the introduction of the Mk.
 2 in 1964, had a choice of three different gearboxes (Standard, Continental and Dominion) and, for the first time, a metric pitch leadscrew: the Standard was an improved dual English/metric unit run in conjunction with an inch-pitch leadscrew and gave 45 English pitches from 120 t.p.i. to 4 t.p.i. and 12 metric from 0,25mm to 6mm; the Continental was combined with a 6mm pitch leadscrew and generated 31 metric pitches from 0.3mm to 12mm, 32 English piches from 2.5 to 60 t.p.i. and 16 Module pitches from 0.3mm to 3.0mm.
 The Dominion gearbox, as before, produced only English threads but this time with the number increased to 45 and the range set from 4 to 112 t.p.i..

 The lathe beds were seasoned outside for an unspecified length of time and could be ordered with induction-hardened ways at extra cost; lathes with gap-beds could turn a piece of metal 24.5 inches (620 mm) in diameter and 6 inches (150 mm) thick on their (optional-extra) 21-inch diameter faceplate and were also fitted with T slotted saddle wings, so allowing them to be used as a boring table or to accept toolposts and supplementary slides for special jobs.
 For the Mk.
 1 and Mk.
-2 models (both Triumph and Dominion) just two between-centres capacities were available of 30 or 48 inches (765 mm or 1220 mm).
+2 models (both Triumph and Dominion) two capacities between centres were available of 30 and 48 inches (765 mm and 1220 mm).